 Braggard man: “I’ll go ahead and close some more women like I usually do”.

-And that’s why while humbleness is good for everyone, it’s particularly good to appear feminine:
+And that’s why while humbleness is good for everyone, it’s particularly good to be more feminine.

 Notice how unassuming Marilyn is when she says “I hope it will be a good picture”.
 Impossible not to like her.

-A touch of coyness and self-consciousness, a well placed insecurity… All very feminine.
+A touch of coyness and self-consciousness, a well-placed insecurity… All very feminine.

 Notice how Angelina Jolie plays it coy by turning her face away.
-Super attractive to men.
+Super attractive to men:

 #5.
 Flowing Movements

 Dance and yoga classes can be very useful here.

 Here’s an example from Margarita Levieva:

 Notice the way she sits in the chair.
 She doesn’t pull the chair up, she uses it as an occasion to put her body on display instead.
-Perfect.

-6. Feminine Walk
+#6.
+Develop A Feminine Walk